 Indonesia is a crossroads between the Indian Ocean and the Pacific Ocean with thousands of amazing dive sites, among these are three major areas known for their seasonal population of manta rays: Komodo, Bali and Raja Ampat.
 Particularly Komodo has a number of sites where you can regularly encounter manta rays and even oceanic mantas -manta birostris- all year around, even if the manta season in Komodo runs from October to November.
 There are 2 known dives site where is possible dive or snorkelling with this amazing animals Karang Makassar in Northern Komodo and Manta Alley in Southern Komodo.
 It is very import follow the guidelines for encounters with mantas, then divers and snorkelers can observe and photograph the mantas but without interfere in their regular cleaning ritual.
 Diving with mantas will be one of the greatest experiences you can have in Komodo.

-- Diving season: From April to November.
-Though diving is possible in Komodo year-round.
+- Diving season: Diving is possible in Komodo year-round.

 - Rainy season: November to April.